 With a distinctive tear-drop tank, high-sided 2-into-2 exhaust and brushed aluminium components, the Scrambler 1200 radiates retro style.
 In fact, it’s probably the bike that immediately springs to mind, if retro enduro/adventure motorcycle is mentioned in conversation.
 The emphasis on retro.

 Triumph’s Scrambler 1200 channels McQueen cool.
 Specifically, the cool of the ‘Great Escape’ film.
 And that’s no accident.
 The marque’s marketing has successfully invoked heritage as its sales hook.
 Firmly, tethering the bike to the Triumph TR6.
 The same model of Triumph that was used for the Bud Ekins jump in the film.

 Just to ramp-up the marketing to 6th gear, road-racer and now broadcaster Guy Martin, (with Triumph’s assistance), recently used a modified Scrambler 1200, to re-create that most famous of movie stunts.

 On the Scrambler 1200, you’ll find a detuned version of the same twin 1200cc engine used on Triumph’s Thruxton.
-Or maybe a tuned, version of the Bonneville T120 – depending on if you’re a glass-half-full or half-empty rider.
+Or maybe a tuned, version of the Bonneville T120 – depending on whether you’re a glass-half-full or half-empty rider.

 The bike comes in two variations; the ‘XC’ and ‘XE’.
 The ‘XC’ is a street scrambler with off-road capability.
 The XE is the pure off-roader.

-Both have a thoroughly modern TFT display to house the instruments.
+Both have a thoroughly modern TFT display to house instruments.
 Surprisingly, the TFT screen blends incredibly well into the retro styling.
 And just in case you want to film yourself taking a spill in the sand – Triumph has graciously integrated a GoPro control system.
 Allegedly, a world first.

 Triumph Scrambler 1200 XC